PKCS#11 with YubiHSM 2

 Version 2.3.2 or earlier

-When using SunPKCS11 provider, it’s important to know that generating asymmetric keys using C_GenerateKeyPair will not work.
+When using SunPKCS11 provider, it’s important to know that generating asymmetric keys using C_GenerateKeyPair does not work.
 In order for SunPKCS11 to be able to use asymmetric keys on the YubiHSM2 device, both the asymmetric key and its X509Certificate must be stored under the same ObjectID.
 Once an asymmetric key and its X509Certificate are stored in the YubiHSM 2 under the same ObjectID, there is no problem whatsoever to use and manage the key using PKCS#11, including deleting it.

 To generate asymmetric keys on the YubiHSM 2 so that they are accessible by SunPKCS11 provider, either yubihsm-setup or yubihsm-shell can be used.